 In this case you will receive a local anesthetic to numb the area where the tooth is located, but we can supply a stronger sedation if you need more than one teeth removed or if you are nervous or anxious.

 The actual procedure to remove the tooth is generally very quick, and after it has been extracted you might have a few stitches.
 You’ll need to gently bite down on a clean piece of gauze immediately after the extraction to help stop the bleeding.

 There’s a likelihood of mild to severe pain following a surgery; however, your Brooklyn dentist can recommend the best post-procedure treatment options to control it.
 Some common home remedies for teeth extractions include ice packs held to your face to reduce swelling, as well as gentle saltwater rinsing.
 Be sure to start out eating soft, cool foods for a few days after the procedure.
 You can eat and drink other foods and beverages when you start to feel more comfortable.

 If there is swelling, severe pain, or bleeding several days after the extraction, you may have developed a tooth extraction infection.
 Be sure to follow the complete instructions given to you by your dentist to prevent a tooth extraction infection from occurring.
 Contact your dentist immediately if your symptoms don’t go away.
 Tooth extraction infections can be dangerous, cause severe pain and even lead to more serious consequences.

-Do you have any questions about the Tooth Extraction, Wisdom Teeth Removal procedure in Brooklyn?
-For more information or to schedule an appointment with the best Brooklyn cosmetic dentist Khabensky DDS of Family Cosmetic & Implants Dentistry of Brooklyn?
+Do you have any questions about the Tooth Extraction, Wisdom teeth Removal procedure in Brooklyn?
+For more information or to schedule an appointment with the best tooth extraction dentist in Brooklyn Dr. Khabensky DDS of Family Cosmetic & Implants Dentistry?
 Please contact our Brooklyn cosmetic dental clinic for consultation with the dentists Alex and Igor Khabensky DDS.